bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 - **W. Daniel Hillis, “Richard Feynman and The Connection Machine,” _Physics Today_ 42(2), 78–84 (February 1989).**
   Hillis’ account of working with Feynman on the CM-1, including Feynman’s back-of-the-envelope router analysis, his lattice QCD prototype code, and his conclusion that the CM-1 would beat the Cosmic Cube in QCD calculations.

+- **Robert Schreiber, “An Assessment of the Connection Machine,” RIACS Technical Report 90.40 (June 1990)** A clear-eyed, practitioner-y critique of the Connection Machine concept (specifically CM-2 as “a connection machine”): what it’s good at, where it hurts, and how its architectural/programming tradeoffs compare to contemporary MIMD multicomputers.

 - **C. Y. Lee, “An Algorithm for Path Connections and Its Applications,” *IRE Transactions on Electronic Computers*, 1961.**
   The original maze-routing / wavefront paper: grid-based shortest paths around obstacles.
 Every “flood the board and backtrack” router is spiritually doing Lee; OrthoRoute is that idea scaled up and fired through a GPU.